wikimedia/mediawiki-extensions-Wikibase/lib/packages/wikibase/data-model-services/README.md

 ## Tests

 This library comes with a set up PHPUnit tests that cover all non-trivial code.
-You can run these tests using the PHPUnit configuration file found in the root directory.
-The tests can also be run via TravisCI, as a TravisCI configuration file is also provided in the root directory.
+Additionally, code style checks by PHPCS and PHPMD are supported.
+The configuration for all 3 these tools can be found in the root directory.
+You can use the tools in their standard manner, though can run all checks required by our CI by executing `composer ci`.
+To just run tests use `composer test`, and to just run style checks use `composer cs`.

 ## Links